rljson/rljson/README.architecture.md

 ### Buffet

-A `Buffet` is a heterogeneous collection of different but related items, such as cakes, layers, or ingredients:
+A `Buffet` is a heterogeneous collection of different but related items, such as cakes, layers, or components:

 ```json
 {